feedbackward/robrisk/README.md

-# robrisk
-robrisk: CVaR risk-based learning under potentially heavy-tailed feedback.
+# robrisk: learning with diverse risk functions under potentially heavy-tailed feedback

 This repository will house code for recreating the numerical experiments done in the following paper: